11 min read

 Indexes aren't the only solution for slow queries.
 Here are alternatives I've used:

-Caching: For queries that don't need real-time data, cache results.
-In StudyLab, I cache leaderboard data for 5 minutes instead of indexing every column used in the ranking algorithm.
+Caching.
+For queries that don't need real-time data, cache results.
+Leaderboard data cached for 5 minutes eliminates the need to index every column used in the ranking algorithm.
+Laravel's cache system makes this trivial.

-Pagination: Loading 10,000 rows at once is slow no matter how many indexes you have.
+Pagination.
+Loading 10,000 rows at once is slow no matter how many indexes you have.
 Use Laravel's pagination or cursor-based pagination for large datasets.
+Cursor pagination is especially efficient because it uses indexed columns for navigation instead of OFFSET.

-Denormalization: Sometimes it's faster to store pre-calculated values.
-I have a users.total_orders column that's updated via database triggers instead of running COUNT() queries every time.
+Denormalization.
+Sometimes it's faster to store pre-calculated values.
+A users.total_orders column updated via database triggers or Eloquent observers removes the need to run COUNT() queries every time.

-Read Replicas: Separate read queries from writes by using a read replica database.
-Laravel makes this easy with database configuration.
+Read Replicas.
+Separate read queries from writes by using a read replica.
+Laravel makes this easy with its database read/write configuration.
 This doesn't replace indexes but reduces load on your primary database.

 Indexes should be your first optimization.
 These alternatives come into play when indexes alone aren't enough.